 After rest and further training in Egypt the 8th Battalion left for France on 26 March and arrived at Marseilles on 31 March 1916.
 On 6 May, Bob was admitted to hospital at Etaples with tonsilitis, but rejoined his unit on 17 May.
 He served with the 8th Battalion as a Headquarters Signaller until reported missing on 26 July 1916.
 A subsequent inquiry, held on 30 January 1917, concluded he had been ‘Killed in Action’ at Pozieres on 26 July 1916.
 He was 24.
 It is said Bob was one of seven men sitting in a dugout when a shell hit them, burying and killing three and wounding the other four.

 Bob was ‘buried 20 yards south of Albert-Bapaume Rd: beyond Railway Lines in Pozieres, 4 miles north-east of Albert, France’ but his gravesite is now unknown.
-He name is commemorated on the Villers-Bretonneaux Memorial; on Panel 53 at the Australian War Memorial; and on the Preston Cenotaph.
+His name is commemorated on the Villers-Bretonneaux Memorial; on Panel 53 at the Australian War Memorial; the Broadford War Memorial; and on the Preston Cenotaph.